wormhole-foundation/docs.wormhole.com/docs/reference/security.md

 - **Global Accountant:** The accountant tracks the total circulating supply of all Wormhole assets across all chains and prevents any blockchain from bridging assets which would violate the supply invariant.

+In addition to the Global Accountant, Guardians may only sign transfers that do not violate the requirements of the [Governor](https://github.com/wormhole-foundation/wormhole/blob/main/whitepapers/0007_governor.md).
+The Governor tracks inflows and outflows of all blockchains and delays suspicious transfers which may be indicative of a exploit.

 ## Open Source

 Wormhole builds in the open and is always open source.